harsharora1710/AST/Readme.md

 ## Architecture and Design Choices

+## Architecture and Design Choices

 ### Frontend

-React: A JavaScript library for building user interfaces.
+- **React:** Utilized for building the user interface due to its component-based architecture, which promotes reusability and maintainability.
-Serve: A static file serving and directory listing package.
+- **Serve:** A static file serving and directory listing package used to serve the built React application in production.

 ### Dockerization

-Multi-Stage Build: Optimizes the image size by separating the build and runtime environments.
+- **Multi-Stage Build:** Implemented to optimize the Docker image size by separating the build and runtime environments.
+The first stage uses Node.js to build the application, and the second stage uses a lightweight image to serve the static files.
-Node.js: Used for both the build stage and the runtime stage.
+- **Node.js:** Used for both the build stage and the runtime stage.
+In the build stage, Node.js compiles the React application, and in the runtime stage, it serves the static files using the `serve` package.

+### Additional Design Choices
+- **Component-Based Architecture:** Ensures that each part of the user interface is modular and can be developed and tested independently.
+- **State Management:** Utilizes React's `useState` and `useEffect` hooks for managing component states and side effects, providing a smooth and dynamic user experience.
+- **Error Handling:** Implemented error boundaries and appropriate error handling mechanisms to ensure the application remains robust and provides useful feedback to the user.
+- **Responsive Design:** Ensures that the user interface is accessible and usable on a variety of devices, from desktops to mobile phones.

 ## Dependencies